anupkumarmaharjan/git-advanced/timeline.md

 - 1941 - German engineer Konrad Zuse invents and builds the first electronic programmable computer.
 It was called the Z3 and gave rise to the Z4 in 1950.
+- 1943 - Colossus, the first programmable digital electronic computer is built by the British to decode German messages.
+- 1949 - American physicists, An Wang and Way-Dong Woo create the pulse transfer controlling device.